compendius/libvirt_nova_exporter/README.md

 ```
 ### Code Mechanics

+The code creates a custom collector and uses the Collect method (defined in the Collector interface) to get the metrics from libvirt.
 For each active instance in a libvirt Domain the code launches a new goroutine calling libvirt Go binding to the libvirt C library
 to get metrics.
 Each API call for each metric has error trapping in a dedicated error channel which should appear in the log file.
 Log files over 3MB will be truncated leaving most recent output.
-When an instance is removed from Nova (and therefore libvirt) the code removes the related metric for that instance.
+When an instance is removed from Nova (and therefore libvirt) the custom Collector removes the related metric for that instance.
-The code polls for metrics every second.

 ### Metrics

-Note that metric ```libvirt_nova_instance_cpu_time_total``` is a counter not a gauge.
-This means it will work properly with PromQL rate() and irate()
-which takes into account counter resets.

 ```
 # HELP libvirt_nova_instance_cpu_time_total instance vcpu time